appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

     * Select an appropriate role for the user from the **Select a role** list.
     * Click the **Invite** button.

-See [**Invite Users**](/advanced-concepts/invite-users) for more information on sharing applications.

-In this tutorial, you learned to create a simple database GUI using Appsmith and PostgreSQL.
+🚩 In this tutorial, you learned to create a simple database GUI using Appsmith and PostgreSQL.
 Happy App Building!

 ## Next steps